Norgate-AV/smpc/README.md

 ### CI/CD Environments

 For automated builds in CI/CD pipelines (GitHub Actions, Jenkins, etc.), UAC prompts will block execution.
-There are two approaches to handle this:

-#### Option 1: Run CI Agent with Administrator Privileges
+Additionally, **UI automation requires access to an interactive desktop session**.

+#### Critical Requirement: Interactive Desktop Session

+GitHub Actions runners (and most CI agents) typically run as Windows services, which execute in **Session 0** (a non-interactive background session).
+SIMPL Windows launches in an interactive user session (Session 1+), and services in Session 0 cannot detect or interact with UI windows in other sessions due to Windows session isolation.

+**This will cause UI automation to fail** - the runner can launch SIMPL Windows, but cannot detect its window or send keyboard commands.

+#### Recommended CI Runner Setup

+For UI automation to work, configure a dedicated runner with interactive session access:

+1. **Create a dedicated local administrator account** for the CI runner (e.g., `ci-runner`)

+2. **Do NOT install the runner as a Windows service**
+   - If already installed as a service, remove it first
+   - Interactive session access is incompatible with service execution

+3. **Configure automatic login** for the runner account on boot

+4. **Start the runner using a Windows scheduled task** triggered at user login
+   - The task must run with highest privileges in an interactive session
+   - Configure the runner to start when the dedicated account logs in

+#### UAC Handling

-Configure your CI agent or runner to execute with administrator privileges.
-This allows UAC prompts to be automatically approved.
+Configure your CI runner to execute with administrator privileges to automatically approve UAC prompts, or disable UAC on the build machine.

-#### Option 2: Disable UAC

-Disable UAC on the build machine to prevent interactive prompts.
 Refer to your Windows documentation or system administrator for the appropriate method for your environment.

-Both approaches are necessary workarounds for automating SIMPL Windows compilation, which requires elevated privileges to interact with the application's UI.
+#### Alternative: Separate Runner Instances

+You can run two runner instances on the same machine:

+- **Service runner**: For standard builds/tests (installed as Windows service)
+- **Interactive runner**: For UI automation (scheduled task with auto-login)

+Use different runner names and labels (e.g., `runs-on: [self-hosted, windows, ui-automation]`) to route UI automation jobs to the interactive runner.

 ## LICENSE